ton-society/grants-program/announcements/liquidity award program.md

 ## Additional Guidelines

-Monthly Active Users (MAU) recommendation:
+Additional guidelines are set in place to prevent cheating.
+Here are some factors that will be considered:

+- Active uesrs (MAU example below)
   - Tier 1: 5,000 - 20,000
   - Tier 2: 50,000 - 100,000
   - Tier 3: 120,000+

-MAU is generally defined as monthly unique website visit and transaction.
-Not an evaluation metric but guideline for the protocols.

-[more to be added]
+- Liquidity of the locked values
+- Website traffic
+- Number of wallets
+- Number of unique participants

 ## Terms